Sam Staab: Washington Spirit

 Staab was drafted 4th overall in the first round of the 2019 NWSL College Draft by the Washington Spirit.
 In April, she was signed to the Spirit's senior roster in advance of the 2019 NWSL season.
 Staab made her professional debut on April 13, 2019, against Sky Blue FC, scoring a 59th-minute goal en route to a 2–0 season-opening win for the Spirit.
 Staab went on to appear in every minute of the Spirit's season, becoming the second-ever NWSL player to play every minute of her rookie season.
 She was considered one of the league's top defenders, earning a spot on the NWSL Team of the Month for May and June, and was one of three nominees for NWSL Rookie of the Year.
-In 2020, she played every minute of the Spirit's season.
-In the NWSL Challenge Cup she converted a header off a set piece in the 77th minute against the Portland Thorns, scoring the Spirit's lone goal in the team's 1–1 tie.
-In 2022, Staab played every minute of the Spirit's season.